CMSgov/design-system/ISSUE_TEMPLATE/component_validation_checklist.md

 - If testing on W3.org
   - [ ] Go to [validator.w3.org](https://validator.w3.org/#validate_by_input) paste your code in and make sure it validates without error.
 - If testing with axe plugin
-  - [ ] Run the ax plugin on the component or pattern.
+  - [ ] Run the axe plugin on the component or pattern.
 You should not receive any violations.
-Some best practices errors such as `Means to skip repeated blocks` of content, or `No main section` can be ignored as they do not apply.
+Best practices warnings like `Means to skip repeated blocks of content` or `No main section` are page-level warnings and generally be ignored when developing new components.

 ## Screen reader testing